M's plan to handle King Felix differently in 2018

 The Seattle Mariners believe shorter stints on the mound and potentially more rest between starts will be the way to ensure Hernandez's long-term availability.

 "I think that is going to be something to manage with Felix," general manager Jerry Dipoto said Tuesday.
 "I don't know how we're going to get him through 33 starts without managing it in a little different way than we managed it this year.
-Whether he's starting less frequently, whether that be monitoring pitch counts in a different way than we have before, whether it's part of his offseason training preparation and in season routines, we'll do those things, whatever we have to do to make sure that he is in the best position he can be."
+Whether he's starting less frequently, whether that be monitoring pitch counts in a different way than we have before, whether it's part of his offseason training preparation and in-season routines, we'll do those things, whatever we have to do to make sure that he is in the best position he can be."

 Hernandez is coming off an injury-filled 2017 season during which he made a career-low 16 starts due to a series of injuries, going 6-5 with a 4.36 ERA.